kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 clarifying that this is only at startup and container crashes need to still be handled correctly.
 I'd love to hear other opinions, though.

-Furthermore, adding the sidecar functionality can imporve the experience of serveral users (properly drain connections, reduce errors on shutdown or even not lose events during shutdown as shown in the motivation section) and other nice side effects.
+Furthermore, adding the sidecar functionality can improve the experience of several users (properly drain connections, reduce errors on shutdown or even not lose events during shutdown as shown in the motivation section) and other nice side effects.
 Those are mentioned in detail in the motivation section.

 Another side effect _can_ be reduced startup time (it might not be the case for all users, though).
 Even when using applications that use a backoff to retry when things fails, if containers are started in a "random" order it can increase the startup time considerably.
-If some containers are started only after some others are ready, the startup time can be reduced, specially as the number of sidecar containers increases (imagine a pod with 6 sidecar containers).
+If some containers are started only after some others are ready, the startup time can be reduced, especially as the number of sidecar containers increases (imagine a pod with 6 sidecar containers).
 The startup time can have an interesting effect when it is combined with autoscaling, for example.